milofultz/tinybrainfans/wiki/Programming/Best Practices/best-practices.md

 title: Best Practices (Programming)
 ---

+## Write code drunk, edit sober[5]

+When coding solutions to problems, overoptimization is your greatest enemy.

+1. Make it work, at all costs.
+Don't give two shits about it, because if it sucks, you can always delete it all anyway.
+Make liberal uses of {{git}} commits to scaffold your way to a solution, but don't be afraid to just blow it up and start over.
+2. When it works, refactor it.
+Make it understandable to a human being.
+Make it as concise as possible, but not too concise.
+Imagine you are seeing the code for the first time, does it make sense to you?
+3. If necessary, make it fast.
+Unless you are doing some very crucial code where milliseconds matter, this optimization is not as crucial as you think it is.

 ## Writing Code

 - Make readable code: readable code is the most important.
 It's easy to spoil clean code, but hard to get it back.
 In any time, improving readability is justice.[4]